Prioritising bushfire resilience in Queensland communities

 Related topics

-• The information in this article has been prepared for general information purposes only and is not intended as legal advice or specific advice to any particular person.
+The information in this article has been prepared for general information purposes only and is not intended as legal advice or specific advice to any particular person.
 Any advice contained in the document is general advice, not intended as legal advice or professional advice and does not take into account any person’s particular circumstances.
 Before acting on anything based on this advice you should consider its appropriateness to you, having regard to your objectives and needs.

-Insurance products (excluding Travel Insurance) are issued by RACQ Insurance Limited ABN 50 009 704 152 (RACQ).
-Conditions, limits and exclusions apply.
-This is general advice only and may not be right for you.
-This information does not take your personal objectives, circumstances or needs into account.
-Read the Product Disclosure Statement (PDS) and any applicable Supplementary PDS before making a purchase decision on this product.
+Any advice provided by RDS and RACQO is general advice only and does not take into account your personal objectives, financial situation or needs and you will need to consider whether the advice is appropriate for you.
+Read the Product Disclosure Statement (PDS) before making a purchase decision on the product.
 You can also access our Target Market Determinations on this website.

 Banking and loan products issued by Members Banking Group Limited ABN 83 087 651 054 AFSL/Australian credit licence 241195 trading as RACQ Bank.
 Terms, conditions, fees, charges and lending policies apply.
 This is general advice only and may not be right for you.
 This information does not take your personal objectives, circumstances or needs into account.
 Read the disclosure documents for your selected product or service, including the Financial Services Guide and the Terms and Conditions, and consider if appropriate for you before deciding.